vtrbtf/resume/RESUME.md

 > __Vitor Barbosa Tavares de Freitas__
 Brazilian, from Rio de Janeiro
-__Contact__: vitor.tfreitas@gmail.com | https://br.linkedin.com/in/vtrbtf/en
+__Contact__: vitor.tfreitas@gmail.com | https://linkedin.com/in/vtrbtf/en

-Software engineer with 9+ years of work experience and with expertise in software architecture, agile software development, and DevOps culture.
+Software engineer with 10 years of experience, with expertise in software architecture, infrastructure engeneering, agile software development, DevOps and distributed systems.

-I've contributed to different kinds of teams (e.g. products teams, cloud engineering teams, support teams), to different domains (e.g. Retail, Ads, Fintech), and different business markets (e.g. C2C, B2C).
-I've also worked with the US market for 2 years (as a consultant)
+I've contributed to different kinds of teams (e.g. products teams, cloud engineering teams, support teams), to different domains (e.g. Retail, Ads, Banking), and different business markets (e.g. C2C, B2C).
+I've also worked with the US market for 2 years as a software consultant

-I have a good amount of experience in different languages/platforms, like Java, Javascript(NodeJS), Clojure, Bash, Kotlin, Groovy, Scala, Go, and Python.
-I also have some good experience and interest in some subjects, such as SRE, XP Practises, APIs and messaging systems (and general distributed systems), data science, NoSQLs, CI/CD and release management, cloud providers, Infra as code, performance monitoring, and profiling.
+I have a good amount of experience in different platforms, but my main one is the JVM, mostly working with Kotlin, Clojure and plain old Java.
+Nevertheless I'm also very experienced in other kinds of languages like Javascript(NodeJS), Bash, Groovy, Scala, Go, and Python.
+I also have some interest in some subjects, such as SRE, APIs and messaging systems (and general distributed systems), NoSQLs, CI/CD and release management, cloud providers, Infra as code, performance monitoring, and profiling.

 # Experience

 ## Nubank
-#### Senior Software Engineer _[2019/Today]_
+#### Lead Software Engineer _[2019/Today]_
-The largest fintech in Latin America and one of the most innovative companies in the world.
+> Nubank is a leading financial technology company in Latin America and elected as the most innovative company in Latin America, also ranked no. 36 on Fast Company’s 50 Most Innovative Companies ranking

-Main role of leading the infrastructure side of one of the internal platforms.
+Main role of leading the infrastructure/messaging side of instant payments/wire transfer squad.

 _I can not provide further details due to an NDA._